Cetrain-Sergey/Module_6_practic/README.md

-this is the answer to 6 module
+this is the answer to the 6th module practical task